 Should you have any questions about this amendment to the Right to Privacy in the Workplace or any other law that may affect the operation of your business, or would like to schedule a free initial consultation, please contact Waltz, Palmer & Dawson, LLC at (847)253-8800 or contact us online.

 Waltz, Palmer & Dawson, LLC is a full-service law firm with various areas of service to assist your business, including: Employment Law, Intellectual Property, Commercial Real Estate, Litigation and general Business Law services.
-Individual services include Estate Planning, Wills and Trusts, Probate, Guardianship, Divorce Family Law, and Collaborative Divorce & Mediation.
+Individual services include Estate Planning, Wills and Trusts, Probate, Guardianship, Divorce and Family Law.